ShardFenix/DontBeStupid/README.md

 - It's ok to exploit this infinite health bug, because it's in the game.
 - It's ok for people to use aimhack/wallhack, because it's in the game.

 The reality is, game developers aren't perfect.
 All of them are human.
 All of them make mistakes.
-Some of those mistakes won't get caught.
+Some of those mistakes won't get caught before release.
 Additionally, some game designers are grossly incompetent, and either nobody else at their company is aware of this, or they don't have the power to do anything about it.

 ## Loss Aversion

 You'll hear this one when a game update is coming down the pipe, or has just been released:
-- This change is bad because it nerfs something I like.
+- The game is worse now because you nerfed something I like.
-- This change is good because it buffs something I like.
+- The game is better now because you buffed something I like.

 This fallacy is caused by [Loss Aversion](https://en.wikipedia.org/wiki/Loss_aversion).
 Basically, people think positively about things that they see as gains, and think badly about things they see as losses.
 The reason saying this makes you stupid is because you are assuming that the game's state prior to the update somehow changes the content of the game after the update.
 It does not.
 Consider the following thought experiment where a popular MOBA character gets a change: